Do i need to be put to sleep for my wisdom teeth removal ?

 You can be awake during your wisdom teeth removal.
 Being awake during your wisdom teeth removal does simply implies that you will know the dentist is working on you but you will not feel any pain.
 The procedure goes something like this:

 First, the Dentist would rub a topical anesthesia on your gum to ease the pain of the needle with which the local anesthesia is administered to numb you.
 Then, the doctor uses a sharp object to poke you in the gums and asks you if you feel anything.
-When you don’t feel anything, the fun begins if you feel anything they add more anesthesia or simply give it more time to take effect.
+When you don’t feel anything, the fun begins if you feel anything they add more anesthesia or simply give it more time to take effect every patient is different.

 You can choose to be sedated for your wisdom teeth removal.

 There are different levels of sedation that are offered by Dentists.
 Several factors are taken into consideration, such as the length of the procedure and your personal pain and anxiety threshold, before you and your dentist decide which sedation level is best for you.
 These levels range from minimal sedation to deep sedation.
 Minimal sedation will always be preferred because it reduces patients’ anxiety and pain reception while maintaining their ability to respond to the dentist’s instructions or questions if needed.
 Deep sedation is used less often for wisdom teeth extractions and only considered after mild or moderate sedation is ruled out.